texfaq/texfaq.github.io/FAQ-2colfloat.md

 float is set _before_ any single column floats).

-(The FAQ team doesn't know of any package that will make LaTeX honour '[h]' placement of double-column floats, but the [`midfloat`](http://ctan.org/pkg/midfloat) package can be pressed into service to provide something approximating the effect it would have.)
+(The FAQ team doesn't know of any package that will make LaTeX honour ''[h]'' placement of double-column floats, but the [`midfloat`](http://ctan.org/pkg/midfloat) package can be pressed into service to provide something approximating the effect it would have.)